 St. James Church, Great Barrington, was founded in 1762 by English missionaries from the Society for the Propagation of the Gospel in Foreign Parts.
 On the Feast of St. Matthew (September 21), 1762, Thomas Davies, an Anglican priest, instituted a new parish here consisting of seventeen families who expressed their willingness to conform to the doctrine and discipline of the Church of England.
 Thirty-eight priests have served St. James’ Parish, either as Rector or Priest-in-Charge, but none more remarkable than its first resident Rector, Gideon Bostwick.
-He first served as Lay Reader from 1765 until 1769, when he went to England and was ordained to the priesthood by the Bishop of London, who had ecclesiastical oversight of the British Colonies.
-Bostwick returned as a missionary of the Society for the Propagation of the Gospel in 1770, and served as Rector of Great Barrington until his death in 1793.
+He first served as a Lay Reader from 1765 until 1769, when he went to England and was ordained to the priesthood by the Bishop of London, who had ecclesiastical oversight of the British Colonies.
+Bostwick returned as a missionary of the Society for the Propagation of the Gospel in 1770 and served as Rector of Great Barrington until he died in 1793.

-During those years he not only served faithfully in this parish, but used Great Barrington as a base for missionary endeavors to the northward.
+During those years he not only served faithfully in this parish but used Great Barrington as a base for missionary endeavors to the northward.
 He rode on horseback 80-100 miles per week to spread the Christian Gospel to people in Connecticut, Vermont, New York State, and Massachusetts.
 In 1804 the church’s name was changed to “St. James” to honor Gideon Bostwick.
 As the first Church of England parish in western Massachusetts, it has a long, faithful, and sometimes colorful history and the congregation has had three different church buildings in Great Barrington.

 Members of St. James were always very involved in the community of Great Barrington, and the third building was open to many community groups who used it for meetings and events.
 It was a concert space for the Aston Magna Summer Musical Festival (where the entire Brandenburg concertos have been recorded on Baroque period instruments).
-In the town of Great Barrington there are two housing complexes that owe their beginnings to members of St. James.
+In the town of Great Barrington, two housing complexes owe their beginnings to members of St. James.
 Built in the 1960s Christian Hill Commons was the first affordable housing project in the town, when the concept was unheard of.
 St. James Community Housing, commonly known as Bostwick Gardens, built in the 1980s, received its HUD funding because of the support of St. James and has had a member of the congregation on its advisory board ever since.

 As long as anyone could remember, good music was a vital part of St James worship and parish life.
-In 1918 Alice Walker bequeathed a 53 rank Austin pipe organ to the church along with an endowment for its care and maintenance.
+In 1918 Alice Walker bequeathed a 53-rank Austin pipe organ to the church along with an endowment for its care and maintenance.
 Our previous three Ministers of Music were serious and dedicated musicians who contributed greatly to the community with their varied gifts.
 The church with its fine acoustics became a major venue for concerts such as the Berkshire Bach Society, Close Encounters, and Aston Magna.
 Organist Paul Hamill was a composer and wrote a lot of music including many hymns and liturgical music, and publishing them through his own Gemini Press.
 Minister of Music Charles Olegar expanded the choir and began an extremely popular series of free Sunday organ concerts entitled “Bach and Beyond”.
-He also oversaw and conducted the performance of a number of Paul Hamill’s works, including his “New England Requiem” as part of St James 250th anniversary celebration.
+He also oversaw and conducted the performance of several Paul Hamill’s works, including his “New England Requiem” as part of St James’ 250th anniversary celebration.

 St. George’s Church, Lee, MA began in 1856 when interested people in the young community met to organize an Episcopal Church in Lee.
 They soon purchased a lot on Franklin St. and by January of 1858, the congregation had built a Gothic-style wooden church.
 The original building was destroyed by fire, and the congregation rebuilt a stone church.
 Another fire caused the interior to be destroyed, and when the church was rebuilt the third time, the interior was redesigned.
-Eventually a parish house and new rectory were also built.
+Eventually, a parish house and a new rectory were also built.
 In 1991 the Community Emergency Needs Resource Center (“The Lee Pantry”) was established and located at St. George’s.
 St. George’s parishioners organized and ran the pantry, with the help of other churches and organizations, who staff the pantry each Saturday morning.
 Under the leadership of the Rev. Donna Larson Trebilcox, St. George’s went through several years of intentional discernment about whether they could thrive on their own or if they should close.
 In the process, they found a third way: They decided they wanted to continue as a congregation in mission by joining with an(other) Episcopal Church(es).

 How two became one:

 On July 31, 2008, a stone wall at the back of the exterior altar wall collapsed on the car of the new rector, the Rev. Frances A. Hills (no one was hurt).
-For safety reasons, the congregation was evicted from the church at Main and Taconic Streets and found inviting Sunday worship space at Crissey Farm.
+For safety reasons, the congregation was evicted from the church at Main and Taconic Streets and found an inviting Sunday worship space at Crissey Farm.
 The congregation was initially in shock and overwhelmed with the issues of architects, engineers, insurance, building inspectors, and how to carry on without a building.
-They moved their mid-week service to the board room of Wheeler Taylor Insurance Co., had meetings at Fairview Hospital, Finnerty & Stevens Funeral Home, the Barrington Brewery, the Friends Meeting House, and other local establishments.
+They moved their mid-week service to the board room of Wheeler Taylor Insurance Co. and had meetings at Fairview Hospital, Finnerty & Stevens Funeral Home, the Barrington Brewery, the Friends Meeting House, and other local establishments.
 After much fact-finding, discernment, and deliberation, St. James sold the church building at Main & Taconic in the fall of 2010 to a non-profit.
-In December of 2010 the people of St. George’s Church began worshiping with St. James at Crissey Farm.
+In December of 2010, the people of St. George’s Church began worshiping with St. James at Crissey Farm.